 &lt;sup>92 In accordance with the meaning of international accounting standards adopted in accordance with European Regulation, in particular Regulation (EC) no. 1606/2002.
-For the purposes of the internal regulations, a related party is: (a) any shareholder who has a qualified shareholding of the share capital of REN or any affiliated company; (b) a person or his family member who holds control 1 or joint control over REN or an affiliated company; (c) an entity that is a member of the REN group; (d) an entity that is a member of the REN group; (d) an entity that is associated or has a joint venture with REN or an affiliated company; (e) an entity that is a member of the REN group; (d) an entity that is associated or has a joint venture with an entity with which REN or an affiliated company; (e) an entity which is controlled or jointly controlling or is a key element of the management of that entity (or of the parent company; (e) an entity which is controlling or jointly controlling or is a key element of the management of that entity); (i) an entity in which a person (or a relative) controlling or jointly controlling REN has significant influence or is a key element of the management of the tentity (or of the parent company of that entity); i) an entity, or any entity of the same group, providing management services to REN or an affiliated company or its parent company.
+For the purposes of the internal regulations, a related party is: (a) any shareholder who has a qualified shareholding of the share capital of REN or any affiliated company; (b) a person or his family member who holds control over REN or an affiliated company, or who has a significant influence over REN or an affiliated company; (c) an entity that is a member of the REN group; (d) an entity that is associated or has a joint venture with REN or an affiliated company; (e) an entity which has a joint venture; (f) an entity which manages or somehow administers the post-employees or of an entity related to REN; (g) an entity which is controlled or jointly controlled by a person identified in paragraph a); (h) an entity in which a person (or a relative) controlling or jointly controlling REN has significant influence or is a key element of the management of that entity (or of the parent company of that entity); i) an entity, or any entity of the same group, providing management services to REN or an affiliated company or its parent company.

-&lt;sup>93 See Points 4 and 5 of point VI of the abovementioned internal regulation.
+See Points 4 and 5 of point VI of the abovementioned internal regulation.

-$^{94}$ See Point X(I)(a) of the abovementioned internal regulation.
+See Point X(I)(a) of the abovementioned internal regulation.